 Great Issues in Energy Symposium

-Great Issues in Energy Symposium is an annual event featuring experts on a variety of energy-related topics.
+The Great Issues in Energy Symposium features experts on a variety of energy-related topics.

 April 19, 2012

 Hugo Chandler spoke about "Variability: The journey from disruption to banality," and J. Charles Smith spoke about "Wind Integration: Issues and status."
 Q&A and reception followed.

 Nobel Laureate Steven Chu, U.S. Sectretary of Energy, spoke about Energy Innovation and America's Competetiveness at the 2011 Great Issues in Energy Symposium.